-Psoriasis is an autoimmune disorder that causes skin cells to grow too quickly, resulting in scaling and inflamed skin and other symptoms.
-Scalp psoriasis can lead to hair loss.
+Psoriasis is an autoimmune condition that causes skin cells to grow too quickly, resulting in scaling, inflamed skin and other symptoms.

-In scalp psoriasis, skin changes can appear on the scalp, forehead, back of the neck, and behind the ears.
+In scalp psoriasis, these plaques affect the top of the head, the forehead, the back of the neck, and the area behind the ears.

-- flaking and scales that may at first resemble dandruff but have a silvery sheen
+- flaking and scales that may, at first, resemble dandruff

 - a dry scalp that may crack and bleed